TheJelmega/prog-lang/design/README.md

 Each trait will also have an implicit `Output` associated type.

 If an infix operator is defined, an implicit generic type paramter is added, which is defaulted to Self.

+It is currently undecided if user defined operators may be used as a name, e.g. `a merge b`.

 # 15. Precedence [↵](#tables-of-contents)